 6. Feel like a 16th-century farmer in Casas Típicas de Santana

 Make sure you visit Santana to take a picture in front of the thatched triangular small houses – there are just cute!
+We fell in love with Santana straight away and it’s really up there with the best places to visit in Madeira.

 Just don’t understand how in 16th-century farmers could live there?!
 I guess, there were not as tall as I am 🙂